 Great Blue Heron, April 1 2014.

+Black-crowned Night-Heron at Loyalhanna Creek downtown Latrobe, by the Rt981 (Lloyd Ave) bridge, March 27 2014.
 "In Pennsylvania, the black-crowned night-heron is listed as state endangered and protected under the Game and Wildlife Code."
 Photos by Tim Vechter, 2014.

 Screech Owls, gray and red phase, photos by Dick Byers, 2013.

 Harlequin Duck at Keystone State Park, Nov.
 19 2008.
 Reported by Linda Huber & Ken Byerly.
 Photo by Dick Byers.